pewo/zsnap/README.md

 ## Introduction

-This is(was) a small script to help you syncronice a filsystems on two systems not connected to each other.
+This is(was) a small script to help me syncronice a zfs filsystems on two systems not connected to each other.
+The script uses different zfs commands, and has only been tested with zfsonlinux.

 ## How it works